daltonlowery26/DIPS/README.md

 # MLB Hitter Modeling

+## Note

+All 2025 predections (wRC+, PA, Aging, Def, BsR, WAR), will be in final predections folder in the top level of the file structure.

 ## Project Intro/Objective

 This repository hosts various piece of work in the steps to build a fully working MLB player model similar to ZIPS.
 This is an indepentent project done for my own enjoyment and exploration.
 Currently, only WRC+ projections for players that played in the MLB in 2024 are completed.
 I am working to add WAR projections as well as projections for players that have yet to play.